marcgg/marcgg.github.com/manager-readme.md

 I don't expect any particular schedule from you, just that you are present for any important event and spend a significant chunk of both the morning and afternoon present at the same time as other team members.
 In some cases you'll be asked to show up at a given hour, this will be rare but I'll then expect you to show up on time.

-If you have constraints, like sports or kids, don't hesitate to let me know and make it clear in your calendar when you are present or not.
+If you have constraints, like practicing a sport or picking your kids from school, don't hesitate to let me know and make it clear in your calendar whether you are present or not.

 ### Work From Home

-I strongly believe that any team should operate correctly even if everyone is remote, and I generally have a bias in favour of remote work.
+I strongly believe that my team should operate correctly even if everyone is remote, and I generally have a bias in favour of remote work.

 Before going remote, you usually have to send me a work from home request.
 If you do it a few days a month I will always validate them.
-If you want to be remote more regularly, let's talk about it.
-If you want to be fully remote, that's another discussion that might require a contract renegotiation.
+If you want to work remotely more regularly, let's talk about it.
+If you want to be fully working from home, that's another discussion that might require a contract renegotiation.

 I will assume the following and if you respect them, remote work won't be a topic of discussion between us: